videojs/blog/source/_drafts/Video-js-5-12-0-and-5-11-5-releases.md

    - babel
 ---

-Today, two there are two releases of video.js.
+Today, there are two releases of video.js.
 The first, is a patch release for the 5.11 branch.
 With this release, we're also updating 5.11 to stable and publishing it to the CDN.

 The 5.12 release is a pre-release.
 It's a pretty big milestone too.
 Video.js finally outputs non-pre-built files so bundlers like webpack can decide what to do with them.